singaround/songbook/songs/Poor-Old-Horse.md

 ---
 templateKey: song
 title: Poor Old Horse
-wordsBy:
-tuneBy:
+published: true
-chorusLine:
+chorusLine: Oh poor old man
-songLine:
+songLine: 'They say, old man, your horse will die'
 tags:
-description:
+  - song
 date: 2019-03-07T08:05:12.000Z
 ---
 They say, old man, your horse will die

-And they say so, and we hope so
+_And they say so, and we hope so_

 They say, old man, your horse will die

-Oh poor old man
+_Oh poor old man_

-And if he dies then we\'ll tan his hide
+And if he dies then we'll tan his hide

-Aye and if he dies then we\'ll tan his hide
+Aye and if he dies then we'll tan his hide

-And if he lives then we\'ll ride again
+And if he lives then we'll ride again

-Aye and if he lives then we\'ll ride again
+Aye and if he lives then we'll ride again

-He\'s as dead as a nail in the lamp room floor
+He's as dead as a nail in the lamp room floor

-He\'s as dead as a nail in the lamp room floor
+He's as dead as a nail in the lamp room floor

-Aye and he won\'t bother us no more
+Aye and he won't bother us no more

-Aye and he won\'t bother us no more
+Aye and he won't bother us no more

-It\'s mahogany beef and the weevily bread
+It's mahogany beef and the weevily bread

-It\'s mahogany beef and the weevily bread
+It's mahogany beef and the weevily bread

 And I thought I heard the old man say